jasminkarki/jasminkarki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Chennai, Tamil Nadu

-I am currently studing Masters in Technology with specialization in Cyber Physical Systems(CPS) at IIT Madras (CGPA: 8.59/10)
+I am a data science professional with an experience in AI/ML and currently working as an Analytics Engineer.
+I graduated with an Masters in Technology(Specialization in Cyber Physical Systems) from IIT Madras(Class of 2024) with `Institute Merit Award` for highest CGPA (9.25/10) in my program.

-I completed by Bachelors in Computer Engineering from Kathmandu University (CGPA: 3.58/4)
+I completed by Bachelors in Computer Engineering from Kathmandu University(Class of 2020) with 3.58/4 CGPA.
 After undergraduate, I worked as a Machine Learning Engineer in Fusemachines for two years before joining IIT Madras.

 During my time at Fuesmachines, I worked in building NLP/ML based systems(topic extraction and report generation, conversational survey platform, chatbots) using cutting edge tools and technologies.